 I happen to like Dennis Rodman.
-I saw him up-close when he played for the Chicago Bulls, and he was one of the great re-bounders of all-time.
-He was famously flamboyant, but often also disarmingly frank about the frailties and insecurities he developed growing up as an abandoned young man on the roughest streets of Dallas.
-He seemed to call anyone he met his friend — a nice quality until you meet a despot.
+I saw him close-up when he played for the Chicago Bulls and was one of the great rebounders for all time.
+He was famously flamboyant but also often disarmingly frank about the frailties and insecurities he developed growing up as an abandoned young man on the roughest streets of Dallas.
+He seemed to call anyone he met his friend - nice quality until you meet the despot.

-Dennis Ross, the longtime U.S. diplomat, told us he believes that Dennis Rodman "is being used by North Korea," but adds, "someone ought to talk to the group about who and what they saw," because even small details of the crowd at that birthday basketball bash might offer insights into a bizarre and murky leadership.
+Dennis Ross, the longtime U.S. diplomat, told us he believed that Dennis Rodman, quote, "is being used by North Korea," but adds, "someone ought to talk to the group about who and what they saw because even small details of the crowd at that birthday basketball bash might offer insights into a bizarre and murky leadership."